kmd-254/kmd-254/README.md

-- 👋 Hi, I’m @DaveM
+- 👋 Hi, I’m
-- 👀 I’m interested in data science
+- 👀 Festo and Kivotz working on Futures
-- 🌱 I’m currently learning python on codecademy
+- 🌱 Need that money
-- 💞️ I’m looking to collaborate on learning

 <!---